sawyerthemiller/request-sirius-activation/README.md

 # SiriusXM Service Activation Guide

+If you wish to be activated, please create an issue with your radio ID and car brand.
+(IMPORTANT) If this is my second time activating it for you, please state that in the issue.

 ## Request a 3-Month Trial Activation

 Request a 3-month trial activation of your SiriusXM service for free.